Timothee38/OCN-XML-creator/README.md

 OCN-XML-creator
 ===============

-It's a project I may work on with Captain_Elliot.
+It's a project I may work on with Captain_Elliott.

 It'll be coded in <code>java</code> and will have a simple GUI.